dm248/dm248.github.io/posts/20200725_UIUCTF_AccountingAccidents.md

   }
   ...
 ```
 It allocs 0x24 = 36 bytes (enough to hold 9 four-byte integers).
-From offset 8\*4 = 0x20 is the
+From offset 8\*4 = 0x20 it stores the
 default address 0x80487a6 used by *"the accounting software"* called after all user input has been entered,
-and we do read up to 0x15 = 21 chars from position 4*4 = 0x10.
+and we do read up to 0x15 = 21 chars that are then stored from position 4*4 = 0x10.
 Notice, 21 is 5 more than 16, so we can in fact overwrite the complete address stored at byte offsets 0x20-0x23(!).
 (The rest of the data are of no interest - if you care, nevertheless, then the 0th int is the price,
 ints 1 and 2 are pointers to the left and right leaves, while int 3 is the balance factor).